This post has been republished with updates since its original publish date in November 2011

 Positions 4-8: Vehicle Descriptor Section (VDS)

 The fourth to eighth digits are set aside to capture descriptive elements of the vehicle.
 This is the meat of the VIN from a decoding standpoint.
 Almost all of the valuable information encoded in a VIN is found here.
 However, some elements of the vehicle captured are left to the manufacturer.
 Complicating things further, each manufacturer has a unique system of encoding information into the VIN.
 The type and quantity of information vary from manufacturer to manufacturer.
-However, some common data is always captured including engine, body type, restraint system and GVW Range(for Light Duty Vehicles and MPV's)
+However, some common data is always captured including model, engine, body type, drive type, restraint system and GVW Range(for Light Duty Vehicles and MPV's)

 For MY2010 forward, all light duty/passenger vehicles are required to use the 4th digit to identify the category of vehicle.